Segfaultt/FileBaseContext/README.md

 **FileBaseContext** is a provider of **Entity Framework Core 8** to store database information in files.

-It was built for development purposes.
+It can be used with Although it was built for development purposes.

 All information is stored in files that can be added, updated, or deleted manually.

 ## Benefits